-The Board believes that talent management and succession planning are critical to Centerra's continued success.
-The Board has a formal process for succession planning for its executive officers, including the CEO.
-In July of each year, the HRC Committee undertakes a succession planning review, including a report from the President and CEO on succession planning for his direct reports and other executives.
+Talent management and succession planning are critical to Centerra's continued success and the Board has a formal process for annually reviewing succession planning for its executive officers, including the CEO.
+In July of each year, the HRC Committee undertakes an in-depth review of succession planning, including a report from the President and CEO on succession for his direct reports and certain other employees.

-The succession plans are based on Centerra's talent identification and assessment processes that identify candidates who have skills, experience and leadership competencies needed for progression to senior management roles.
-This talent management process is being rolled out throughout the organization, currently at the executive level, to review the capability and potential of our current and emerging leaders and to assist with development and succession planning for high potential employees.
-This program will provide the Board with better line of sight of the Company's pipeline of talent at all leadership levels of the business including key regional leadership positions.
+The succession plans are based on Centerra's talent identification and assessment processes that identify candidates who have the skills, experience and leadership competencies needed for progression to senior management roles.
+This talent management process was rolled out throughout the organization resulting in a comprehensive review of the capability and potential of both current and emerging leaders.
+This process includes the creation of individual development plans for high potential employees, including potential successors to all senior management roles, regional leadership positions and other critical roles in the organization.

-CEO succession is also discussed during the in-camera session at this meeting of the HRC Committee and at the Board.
-At these meetings, the HRC Committee and Board discuss internal candidates with long-term potential to serve as Centerra's President and CEO, and they identify if any candidates could step into the role immediately, on a permanent or interim basis, in the event the President and CEO departs unexpectedly, or an emergency situation occurs which requires an immediate replacement.
-The entire Board is responsible for working with the HRC Committee to evaluate potential successors to the position of President and CEO in accordance with the succession plan.
+CEO succession is also discussed during the July meetings of the HRC Committee and the Board.
+At these meetings, the HRC Committee and Board discuss internal candidates with long-term potential to serve as Centerra's President and CEO, and identify any candidates that could step into the role immediately, on a permanent or interim basis, in the event the President and CEO departs unexpectedly or an emergency situation occurs.
+In 2021, potential internal successors to the President and CEO were assessed independently by an international leadership development firm that completed a fulsome CEO assessment for each candidate.
+The results were shared and discussed with the HRC Committee and development areas were identified and included in detailed individual development plan for these individuals.

+The entire Board is responsible for working with the HRC Committee to continually evaluate potential successors to the position of President and CEO in accordance with the succession plan.